 Cost for a helium fill or “top-off”, again, varies based on the magnet type.
 For example, some magnets only hold 300 liters of helium.
 To refill that magnet type from 60% -100% would require 120 liters, while a similar refill for an 1,800 liter magnet would require 720 liters.

-Helium is a commodity and the market price per liter fluctuates periodically.
-In the last year, we have heard from people getting it for as low as $9.00 per liter or as high as $20.00 per liter.
+Helium is a commodity experiencing a shortage, and the market price per liter has risen.
+In the last year, we've seen helium prices for MRI users without a cryogen contract pay as high as $30.00+ per liter.
 One way to help keep your facility on the lower end of the spectrum is to maintain a contract with a helium provider.
 Under this agreement, you'll have access to "preferred customer" rates.
 Even then, you may still experience market fluctuations to some degree.

 Another factor that will drive your refill cost will be whether or not you need a helium fill technician onsite.
 If a refill is something that a member of your team is qualified to do, you can save on labor.